w3c/wot-security/wot-security-metadata.md

 Note that security is specified per "form" so that it can be different for each one, as is often necessary when multiple protocols are supported for the same interaction, since different protocols may support different security mechanisms.
+In this case we also wanted to support stronger security for actions that change the state of the light.

+TODO: We may want "read" access (eg the "GET" method) on a property to have different (for example, weaker) security than "write" access (eg the "POST" and "PUT" methods).
+How would we specify that here?

 The value in a security object inside a form can be a single string or an object.
 If a string, it is an identifier that refers to a previously declared configuration at the